Bone Density Group Exercise Class

 Why Is an Initial Check Required?

-You need an initial check before you join the class.
-This helps Maddy review risks, your health story and your starting level.
+You need an initial check before you join the Bone Density Group Exercise Class.
+This helps Madison review your risks, health history and starting level.

-Maddy may check your bone scan, fracture history, medicines, falls risk, balance, strength, mobility, training history and goals.
+Madison may review your bone scan, fracture history, medicines, falls risk, balance, strength, mobility, training history and goals.
 This helps keep the class specific to you.

 How Is Progress Reviewed?

-Maddy reviews your level during class.
-She adjusts your program when it is safe and useful.
+Madison reviews your level during class and adjusts your program when it is safe and useful.
 A separate review can be arranged if your symptoms, balance, health, scan result or goals change.

 Safety Tips for Osteoporosis Exercise

 Exercise choices should match your risk, symptoms and health history.
-Some moves may not suit each person, mainly after a spinal fracture.
+Some movements may need changes, especially after a spinal fracture or recent fracture.

 Movements That May Need Changes